nushackers/hackertools_materials/self-hosting/src/slides.md

 ## Activities

-Before we move on, let's quickly get some practice:
+Before we move on, let's quickly get some recap and practice:

-- If you haven't already, set up your ssh keys on your remote (try using `scp` instead of ssh-copy-id!)
+- If you haven't already, set up your ssh keys on your remote
-- If you don't have a remote, but have a GitHub account, try using ssh-keygen to generate a key for GitHub!
-More details [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)
+- Let's try copying a file from our local machine over to our server using `scp`

 ---
 layout: center
 ---

 ## Setting up SSH keys for SSH access (Summary)
-While some service providers have a webshell, it’s much nice to be able to work in your own terminal (and significantly less laggy).
+While some service providers have a webshell, it’s much nicer to be able to work in your own terminal (and significantly less laggy).

 - `ssh-keygen -t ed25519`
 - After that, take the pubkey string, then: